What is Zero-Knowledge?

 The main issue with these two options is that if you rely on a not very secure service, just one central attack could uncover all your data.

-Zero-Knowledge Encryption, on the other hand, is a solution that deals with this matter by hiding the encryption key, even to the storage provider, resulting in an authentication request without any password exchange.
+Zero encryption, on the other hand, is a solution that deals with this matter by hiding the encryption key, even from the storage provider, resulting in an authentication request without any password exchange.